Verified Quarterly โ€ข Updated May 2026

 May - Sep

-• Stability: Highly stable, rare outages – fiber is common in the city center
+• Stability: Highly stable, fiber widely available with rare outages

-• eSIM: Available via Airalo/Holafly with good coverage
+• eSIM: Available via Airalo and Holafly, good coverage

 Before packing your bags, here are the practical details about living in Nantes.
 Knowing these nuances can make or break your remote setup.